Liz Vassey

 Elizabeth Leigh Vassey (born August 9, 1972) is an American actress.
 Her most notable roles include Emily Ann Sago on All My Children, Captain Liberty on The Tick, Wendy Simms on CSI: Crime Scene Investigation, Lou on Brotherly Love, and Nikki Beaumont on the web series Nikki & Nora.

+Biography

-Early life, family and education
+Early life and education

-Vassey was born in Raleigh, North Carolina.
-She graduated from Chamberlain High School in Tampa, Florida in 1990.
+Vassey was born in Raleigh, North Carolina, but her family moved to Tampa, Florida when she was two years old.
+She graduated from George D. Chamberlain High School in Tampa, Florida in 1990.
+Later she joined the University of South Florida to take acting lessons.